shalvagvazava/QA-Portfolio/README.md

 ---

 ## What you’ll find in this repository
-This repository contains my QA artifacts and examples of how I approach testing: documenting requirements, designing test coverage, executing tests, reporting issues, and communicating results.
+This repository contains my QA artifacts and examples of how I approach testing: designing test coverage, executing tests, reporting issues, and communicating results.

 ### Portfolio Navigation
 - **Test Plans:** `./test-plans/`